-Here are some of the checks that you can do to determine the cause of the problem:
+Here are some initial checks that you can do to determine the issue:

-The most common cause of a constantly flushing toilet is a damaged flush valve seal.
-This seal is the plug that holds the water in the tank after a toilet is flushed.
-If it is not working, the water from the tank will keep running into the toilet bowl.
+A common suspect of a constantly flushing toilet is a damaged flush valve seal.
+This seal effectively keeps water from leaking from the cistern after the toilet has been flushed.
+If it has malfunctioned, the water from the cistern will keep running into the toilet pan.

-The length of the pull chain could be causing the problem, as if it is too long it can become caught on the flapper, causing it not to seal properly.
-If the chain is too short then the flapper won't be able to close at all, as the chain will be restricting it.
-The length can quickly be adjusted by hooking the flapper onto a different part of the chain.
+If you have the latter, then you will want to check the length of the pull chain.
+It could be causing the problem directly.
+If you find it is on the longer side, it could be getting caught on the flapper as it returns back to it's keep; causing it not to seal properly.
+On the otherhand, If the chain is too short, then the flapper won't be able to close at all, as the chain will be restricting it's ability to seal effectively.

-Another problem area that could be behind the continuous flushing is the float ball and arm.
-The float ball and arm tell the toilet when there is enough water and to stop filling with more water.
+Another issue that could be causing the problem is the float ball and arm.
+The float ball and arm tell the toilet when there's enough water to successfully flush the toilet at an optimum.

 By lifting up the Float Arm, you may figure that the water leak instantly stops running.
 If this has fixed your case, the issue is to do with the toilet Flushing mechanism.